jingquanalex/workshop_threejs_2021/readme.md

 ![figure](/media/docs/uv.png)

-We can map locations on a mesh primitive to the UV texture coordinate by providing the UV coordinate for each fragment location on the mesh primitive.
-We can do this by providing the UV texture coordinates as a vertex attribute for each mesh vertices, access them in the vertex shader, and pass them to the fragment shader, where each fragment will have an interpolated UV coordinate at each location on the mesh primitive:
+To map texture color values to locations on a mesh primitive, we have to specify the UV texture coordinates at each mesh vertex, and access the interpolated values in the fragment shader.
+We can then sample the texture at each fragment of the mesh primitive using the interpolated UV coordinate at the fragment location.

 ![figure](/media/docs/uv2.png)

-- Let's define the UV vertex coordinate for each vertex of our custom box geometry `geometryBoxCustom`:
+- Let's define the UV vertex coordinate for each vertex of our custom box geometry `BufferGeometry`:

 ```javascript
 const texcoords = new Float32Array([